Hatting History in Objects

 Left, Walker, Ashworth & Linney Ltd and right, Joseph Wilson & Sons Ltd both of Denton, Lancashire, with London showrooms.

-Hat printing block.
+Hat company printing block.

 Opera hat with box.